MSc Engineering and Policy Analysis

 Interdisciplinary approach

-The EPA interdisciplinary programme is broader than (monodisciplinary) engineering studies such as chemical, mechanical, or software engineering.
+The EPA programme is broader than (monodisciplinary) engineering studies such as chemical, mechanical, or software engineering.
 This makes the EPA programme an interesting - but at the same time complicated - field of study and work.
 The EPA modules therefore are prepared and taught by staff from a wide range of disciplines: mathematicians, technologists, economists, lawyers and social scientists.